Changissnz/nu_merchant_principal/README.md

 cognition, deflects itself from its base word into a multitude of values for thoughts that are either internally secured (arguably labeled as "repressed" by certain cultures) or actionable.
-A lot of notions, sometimes posited as pure truths, have been put forth on "pride".
+A lot of notions, sometimes presented as pure truths, have been put forth on "pride".
 The concept (pride) does make for an easy topic to denounce from a moralistic perspective.
 It is the number one sin out of the seven